glaucia86/dab-workshop/README.md

-# Workshop - Learn: DAB (Data API Builder)
+# Workshop - Learn: DAB (Data API builder)

 ![dab-nestjs](img/dab-workshops.gif)

 <p style="text-align: center;">❤️ Developed by the Community for the Community!❤️</p>
 <br/>

-Welcome to the DAB (Data API Builder) workshops.
+Welcome to the DAB (Data API builder) workshops.
 In this repository, you will find a series of workshops that will help you learn how to develop an application using DAB with different Front-End frameworks, but with different databases!

 ## 🚀 Resources Used